Efficient Method for Prediction of Meta-stable/Ground Multipolar Ordered States and its Application in Monolayer $\alpha$-\ce{RuX3} (X=Cl,I): Model and Method

 \onecolumngrid

-\twocolumngrid where, $U$ and $J$ are the Coulomb interaction and Hund’s coupling, respectively. ${O}^{KM}_{K_o K_s}$ are the 36 spin-orbital entangled multipoles with overall rank $K$ ($K=0\sim 3$ and $M=1,2,\cdots,2K+1$), which are composed of orbital and spin multipoles with rank $K_o$ and $K_s$ (See the definitions in~\cite{yilin2017}). ${O}^{01}_{00}$ and ${O}^{01}_{11}$ describe the trivial charge and isotropic SOC terms, respectively.
+\twocolumngrid where, $U$ and $J$ are the Coulomb interaction and Hund’s coupling, respectively. ${O}^{KM}_{K_o K_s}$ are the 36 spin-orbital entangled multipoles with overall rank $K$ ($K=0\sim 3$ and $M=1,2,\cdots,2K+1$), which are composed of orbital and spin multipoles with rank $K_o$ and $K_s$~\cite{yilin2017}. ${O}^{01}_{00}$ and ${O}^{01}_{11}$ describe the charge and isotropic SOC terms, respectively.
 The electric quadrupoles ${O}^{2M}_{20}$ describe possible crystal field splitting in $t_{2g}$ subspace and ${O}^{2M}_{11}$ describe the corresponding anisotropic SOC effects. ${O}^{1M}_{10}$ and ${O}^{1M}_{01}$ are the conventional orbital and spin magnetic dipoles, and ${O}^{3M}_{21}$ describe magnetic octupoles.
-All the potentially ordered multipoles are contained in Eq.~\eqref{mutipole_exp}.
-Then starting from the non-interacting Hamiltonian constructed by DFT calculations, we use the LRT under RPA to determine which multipoles may actually occur.
+All the potentially ordered multipoles are contained in Eq.~\eqref{mutipole_exp}, from which we can intuitively capture their explicit physical implications.